-Fortunately, it is simple to prepare for and provide a short recovery point objective.
+Fortunately, preparing for and providing a short recovery point objective is simple.
 Remembering that RPO is an indication of the amount of acceptable data loss, the baseline for RPO is the frequency of your Salesforce backup.
 Minimal time gaps in between each backup will naturally result in a short RPO, as the ability to recover is only as good as the time that the last backup was taken.
 An automated backup that meets your business’s risk acceptance criteria is key here.

 For a concrete example: